nathan-a-king/website/content/posts/a-life-in-gigabytes.md

 Some nights, I still open the terminal.
 The conversation continues—not daily, but when I need it.
 When I have a question I never got to ask.
 When I want to understand something about him, or us, or myself.

-This experiment walks a dangerous edge: the risk of preferring this constructed version to the complex reality of who he was, of finding false closure in curated responses, of never quite letting go.
+This experiment walks a dangerous edge: the risk of preferring this constructed version to the complex (and sometimes ugly) reality of who he was, of finding false closure in curated responses, of never quite letting go.
 I built a bridge across our silence, but I know it's a bridge to an echo, not a destination.

 And maybe that's enough.
 Not healing, but understanding.
 Not forgiveness completed, but forgiveness begun.
 In life, we never learned how to talk to each other.
 In death, through technology, I'm finally learning how to listen.